 Release Date: January 20, 2023

 By this point, you know the story of the game.
-You play as the Divine Dragon Alear, who awakens after a 1000-year sleep to battle the Fell Dragon and his minions to save the land of Lythos.
+You play as the Divine Dragon Alear, who awakens after a thousand years of sleep to battle the Fell Dragon and his minions to save the land of Lythos.
 To do so, you need to collect the 12 Emblem Rings, and use their power to bolster Alear, and his allies.
 Those rings represent one Lord or Hero from past titles.
 From Marth to Byleth, “Everyone is Here!”
 Sakurai won’t mind me borrowing that line, right?

 I want to start with the rings because they are the major gameplay hook here.
-If you haven’t heard the latest episode of the Nintendo Entertainment Podcast, I’m happy to say that the rings are game changers in the best way.
+If you haven’t heard the latest episode of the Nintendo Entertainment Podcast, I’m happy to say that the rings are game-changers in the best way.
 Each Emblem Ring is different in how it works with the characters and the abilities it gives them.
 For example, Marth’s ring is about evasion, perfect for a character you don’t want to take damage.
 Micaiah can let any unit use a staff, giving you an extra healer in a pinch.
 Meanwhile, Leif’s ability to use all weapons makes him perfect for breaking an opponent’s defenses and ensuring you never get caught in a weapons disadvantage.

 Who you put the rings on and how or when you use them in battle is paramount to your success or failure throughout each level.
 I’ve won battles and lost units because of good or poor use of an Emblem Ring.
 But just as important, they never feel overpowered.
 You can only use their “special move” once per level.
 If you use it in the first move of the match, you’ll regret it later.
 What’s more, after one use (which lasts a few turns), they need to recharge before being reactivated.
 That level of detail makes them vital parts of the strategy without being an unlimited trump card, which I am grateful for.
 When you ultimately have all 12 rings in your party?
 It’s a pretty cool feeling.